General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Numerical results and comparison between cost functions

 and the terminal one is specified as

 The system parameters $a(k), k=0, \cdots, 3$ are i.i.d. samples drawn from the uniform distribution $U[0.3,0.5]$.
-The dimension of each $\mathscr{U}(k)$ is $4$.
+The dimension of each $\mathfrak{U}(k)$ is $4$.

 We first consider the maximal smoothness of state transition as the control criterion, i.e., choose the cost function as \eqref{costfunc1}.
-The states of the moment system, i.e., $\mathscr{X}(k)$ for $k=0,1,2,3$ are given in Figure \eqref{fig1}.
-The controls of the moment system, i.e., $\mathscr{U}(k)$ for $k=0,1,2,3$ are given in Figure \eqref{fig2}.
-The realized controls in Figure \eqref{fig3} also show that the transition of the control inputs is smooth, even the specified terminal distribution has two modes, which are Laplacians.
-However, the tradeoff of the smooth transition is a relatively large energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 20.514$.
+The states of the moment system, i.e., $\mathscr{X}(k)$ for $k=0,1,2,3$, are illustrated in Figure \ref{fig1}.
+The controls of the moment system, i.e., $\mathfrak{U}(k)$ for $k=0,1,2,3$ are given in Figure \ref{fig2}.
+The realized controls in Figure \ref{fig3} also show that the transition of the control inputs is smooth, even the specified terminal distribution has two modes, which are Laplacians.
+However, the tradeoff of the smooth transition is a relatively large energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 14.988$.

 In particular circumstances, the energy effort we are able to provide is quite limited.
-For the distribution steering problems which are sensitive of energy, we choose the cost function as \eqref{costfunc2}.
-The results are given in \eqref{fig4}, \eqref{fig5} and \eqref{fig6}.
-We note that the transition is not quite smooth as shown in Figure \ref{fig6}.
-However, the energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 10.642$.
+For the distribution steering problems which are sensitive to energy, we choose the cost function as \eqref{costfunc2}.
+The optimization is then performed by discretizing the whole domain and searching exhaustively on it.
+The size of grid of each dimension $\omega_{k}$ is $0.01$.
+The results are given in Figure \ref{fig4}, \ref{fig5} and \ref{fig6}.
+We note that the transition of the system state is not quite smooth as shown in Figure \ref{fig6}.
+However, the energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 9.007$, which is much less than that by using the smoothness of state transition as the cost function.

 In situations where both smoothness of the control inputs and the energy effort are considered, the cost function \eqref{costfunc3} provides us with a treatment to the distribution steering problem.
 In this simulation, we choose the cost function as